emberjs/rfcs/text/0730-semver-for-ts.md

 [^nit-on-comparability]: Strictly speaking, one value may stop being comparable to another value in this scenario.
 However, this is both a rare edge case and fits under the standard rule where changes which simply let users delete now-defunct code are allowed.

 [comparable-narrowing]: https://www.typescriptlang.org/play?#code/CYUwxgNghgTiAEYD2A7AzgF3kmBLA5rilBAFzyZ4r7wA+FGV+A2gLoCwAUKJLAsuizIAtgAdYUAEYQQ5SkRr0UAV2GSQMLj2hxEqTPGWjgUDCGBzGCtly64AZvAAUOAkRLwAvN71iJ0kABKeABvAF87RycjEzNgLx8RcRgpGWDwriA

+[^variance-in-discriminating]: Mostly, anyway—see [Appendix C: On Variance in TypeScript – Higher-order type operations](#higher-order-type-operations) below for a discussion of how the `in` operator (or similar operations discriminating between unions) makes this cause breakage in some cases.
+These are rare enough, and easily-enough solved, that the rule remains workable.

 ##### Functions